Orangers1/JoshEggettPortfolio/README.md

-# JoshEggettPortfolio
+# Josh Eggett's Portfolio
-Josh Eggett's portfolio.
+This is the github repository for the portfolio I am building.